stenglein-lab/2017_GDW/Mapping_Assembly/mapping_assembly_exercise.md

 GDW 2017
 ---

-### In this exercise, we will learn how to map reads to a genome, de novo assemble a viral genome, and use read mapping to validate our assembly.
-We will:
+### In this exercise, we will learn how to create an index from a reference sequence, then map reads to that reference sequence, and will perform a de novo assembly.
+We'll:

-* Create a bowtie index from the genome sequence (necessary to map reads to it)
-* Map reads in the dataset to the genome
-* De-novo assemble non-mapping reads (to assemble the viral genome)
-* Map reads to the draft viral genome to validate assembly

 ### Create a bowtie index from the boa constrictor mitochondrial genome sequence